errorception/redis-lock/README.md

 ## Details

-* It's guranteed that only one function will be called at a time for the same lock.
+* It's guaranteed that only one function will be called at a time for the same lock.
 * This module doesn't block the event loop.
 All operations are completely asynchronous and non-blocking.
 * If two functions happen to ask for a lock simultaneously, the execution of the second function is deferred until the first function has released its lock or has timed out.
-* It's not possible for two functions to aquire the same lock at any point in time, except if the timeout is breached.
+* It's not possible for two functions to acquire the same lock at any point in time, except if the timeout is breached.
-* If the timeout is breached, the lock is released, and the next function comming along and asking for a lock aquires the lock.
+* If the timeout is breached, the lock is released, and the next function coming along and asking for a lock acquires the lock.
-* Since it's asynchronous, multiple functions could be holding different locks simultaneously.
+* Since it's asynchronous, different functions could be holding different locks simultaneously.
 This is awesome!
 * If redis is down for any reason, none of the functions are given locks, and none of the locks are released.
-The code will keep polling to check if redis is available again to aquire the lock.
+The code will keep polling to check if redis is available again to acquire the lock.

 ## License